Festival of Indigenous Storytellers

 This Storytelling Workshop works especially with the theme of forests.
 We look at stories about: being lost in a forest, escaping into a forest, meeting someone in a forest, not wanting to leave a forest, etc. We consider the forest as a dangerous place; and also as a place of rejuvenation and healing.
 Story elements we utilise include: leaves, branches, bark, and roots of trees; tree-houses built on upper branches of trees; the smell of earth; insects in the earth and on trees; animals and plants of the forest.

-In this Workshop, we beckon the stories to come out of the trees, and out of our hearts, and be seen and heard.
+In this Workshop, we beckon the stories to come out of the trees and out of our hearts, and be seen and heard.

 Participants are encouraged to prepare for the Workshop by thinking about their favorite folk tales and episodes of epics -- stories that they heard as children, and that they enjoy telling to children.
 They might especially think about the ways these stories may relate to animals and other aspects of nature.